One Identity Manager Reviews

-If you previously used a different solution, which one did you use and why did you switch?We had nothing before using One Identity.
+Which solution did I use previously and why did I switch?We had nothing before using One Identity.
 We implemented One Identity in 2015 with the main goal of controlling SAP access and users, especially the privileged access in SAP and the segregation of duties.
 That's what we wanted to control… more»

 What other advice do I have?The tool is one of the best tools, out-of-the-box.
 It has great integration, especially for companies using SAP.
 On the other side, choose the right partner and don't look at only one system, but other systems as well.
 If a company is… more»

 Find out what your peers are saying about One Identity, SailPoint, Oracle and others in Identity Management (IM).
 Updated: January 2020.